Welcome to Canberra College

 Please feel free to download the 2016 Canberra College Information Evening PowerPoint presentation

-Parents/carers are welcome to enrol/transfer their son or daughter at any time during the school year using an online application form.
+Parents/carers are welcome to apply to enrol/transfer their son or daughter at any time during the school year using an online application form.
 Full details are available from the Education website.